wlaub/vcv/README.md

 TODO:
 * A pause control
-* Change waveforms to reference 0-phase to min value instead of midpoint?
-* Colorful panel
+* Align square wave phase to other waveforms more better

 #### -60